akeneo/pim-helpcenter/content/md/first-steps/manage-reference-entities.md

  - *Validation rule*: defines how the value should be validated (such as an URL, an email, or using a regular expression)

 ### Edit a number attribute (_since the 3.2 version_)
-   - *Decimal values allowed:* allows decimal values for this attribute
+   - *Decimal values allowed*: allows decimal values for this attribute
    - *Min value*: the smallest value allowed
    - *Max value*: the largest value allowed